California Cradle-to-Career Data System

 - Support research on improving policies from birth through career

-How Would the Data System Be Structured?
+How Is the Data System Structured?

-The Cradle-to-Career Data System includes three core components:- Tools for policy makers, researchers, educators, and advocates, including dashboards, a query builder, summaries of key student and employment outcomes, and a research library.
+including dashboards, a query builder, summaries of key student and employment outcomes, and a research library.
 These tools would be accessible to the general public and provide actionable information on education, social services, employment patterns, and equity gaps in opportunities and outcomes.
-Researchers could request access to restricted data for authorized purposes.
+Researchers could request access to restricted data for authorized purposes. - Tools for students and the educators who support them

-- Tools for students and the educators who support them, including college and career planning, college-eligibility monitoring, electronic transcripts, college applications, and access to financial aid and other services such as medical care and food.
+including college and career planning, college-eligibility monitoring, electronic transcripts, college applications, and access to financial aid and other services such as medical care and food. - Tools to support data use

-- Tools to support data use including outreach, professional development, and clear feedback loops with intended users, designed to build the capacity of policymakers, educators, parents, and students to make better-informed decisions.
+including outreach, professional development, and clear feedback loops with intended users, designed to build the capacity of policymakers, educators, parents, and students to make better-informed decisions.

 Privacy: The data system is designed with privacy and security as the top priority.
 Detailed technical requirements have been developed that align with the most stringent federal and state policies.
-Individuals would be able to opt out of the linked data set.
+Individuals will be able to opt out of the linked data set.

 How Were the Recommendations Developed?